Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 1. PDPA — Personal Data Protection Act

 The PDPA governs how your business collects, uses, and discloses personal data.
-It applies to every private sector organisation in Singapore regardless of size.
+It applies to every private sector organisation in Singapore, regardless of how small you are.

 - Appoint a Data Protection Officer (DPO)